flogy/gatsby-mdx-tts/README.md

 ### Prerequisites

 1. In order to use this plugin you need an [AWS account](https://portal.aws.amazon.com/billing/signup).
-You can use the text-to-speech service for free for the first 12 months (up to a couple million words to be precise).
+You can use the text-to-speech service ([AWS Polly](https://aws.amazon.com/de/polly/)) for free for the first 12 months (up to a couple million words to be precise).

    **Attention:** If you exceed the limits or use it after your initial free tier, using this plugin will generate costs in your AWS account!